Powerlearnproject/se-day1-assignment-Mikedoskitomen1991/README.md

-Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
+**Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team**

 ROLES AND RESPONSIBILITIES OF A SOFTWARE ENGINEERING TEAM